Psychology BSc (Full time) 2019 start

 We hold applicant visit days in February and March for students to whom we've made an offer

-The Psychology BSc offers rigorous training in all aspects of research practice and you will graduate with exceptional skills in practical, as well as theoretical, aspects of the discipline.
+The Psychology BSc offers rigorous training in all aspects of research practice and you will graduate with exceptional skills in practical and theoretical aspects of the discipline.

 We emphasise research-based learning and you'll have the opportunity to work closely with academics within their research groups, giving you excellent experience of real-world, cutting-edge research.